liferay-search/liferay-docs/en/user/articles/05-setting-up/00-intro.markdown

 [TOC levels=1-4]

-If @product@ is anything, it's configurable.
+If @sharepoint@ is anything, it's configurable.
 As the core is shrinking due to its increased modularity, it's important that all the applications in Liferay are also configurable.